 The results of the surgery are immediate, although local swelling can make the ears look larger for the first week.
 The swelling and local bruising takes about 1 week to mostly resolve, and the great majority of patients return to work after one week.
 There is a small incision behind the ear and the superficial skin sutures are removed after approximately 1-week.
 Patients are advised to avoid strenuous activity 3 weeks after the otoplasty.

-All cosmetic surgery has some risks, generally speaking otoplasty is very safe.
-With otoplasty there is a small risk of infection, bleeding, allergy, over or under-correction of the ear position.
-Dr. De Silva advises against otoplasty in patients with increased risk of infection.
-Dr. De Silva uses techniques to reduce the risk of complications and match the position of the right and left ears.
+All cosmetic surgery has some risks, but generally speaking, otoplasty is very safe.
+With otoplasty, there is a small risk of infection, bleeding, allergy and over or under-correction of the ear position.
+Dr De Silva advises against otoplasty in patients with an increased risk of infection.
+Dr De Silva uses advanced techniques to reduce the risk of complications, and match the position of the right and left ears.

 We recommend that you wear a headband at night for 4 weeks after the procedure.
 The headband provides support to the ear while the soft tissues and cartilage of the ear is healing.

-Otoplasty can be completed with local anaesthesia, Dr. De Silva prefers his patients to have sedation anaesthesia, also known as twilight anaesthesia, this enables his patients’ to have a comfortable and relaxed experience with a fast recovery.
-With sedation Dr. De Silva’ s patients are able to go home within 30 minutes after the procedure.
-General anaesthesia can be used for otoplasty in children, it is not necessary in adults.
+Otoplasty can be completed with local anaesthesia.
+Dr De Silva prefers his patients to have sedation anaesthesia, which is also known as twilight anaesthesia.
+It provides a comfortable and relaxed experience for patients, with a faster recovery than general anaesthesia.
+Dr De Silva’ s patients are able to go home within 30 minutes of their procedure with sedation anaesthesia.
+General anaesthesia can be used for otoplasty in children, but it is not necessary in adults.

 Otoplasty, or ear pinning, is a cosmetic ear surgery that can be performed to reposition, or “pin back” protruding ears so that they rest closer to the head.
 Although otoplasty can alter the size and shape of the outer ear, it does not affect the internal structure of the ear—making it an aesthetic procedure.
 Dr. Julian De Silva offers the otoplasty and ear lobe repair in his London, UK office.